REVIEW: Dabbers away for an outrageous Bonkers Bingo minicruise to Rotterdam

 As I found myself sailing the North Sea on the world's first ever Bonkers Bingo minicruise - on which raunchiness rules and a thick skin is essential - it was clear that this was going to be an experience unlike any other.

-A far cry away from a traditional bingo hall, where the bingo lingo has long since been doused with a decent dose of political correctness, Mecca's Bonkers Bingo minicruise is aimed at a younger audience encouraged to 'let their hair down as soon as they leave port' with the wild bingo format.
+A far cry away from a traditional bingo hall, where the bingo lingo has long since been doused with a decent dose of political correctness, Mecca's Bonkers Bingo minicruise is aimed at a younger audience encouraged to 'let their hair down as soon as they leave the port'.

 Feeling more like a night in a holiday resort in Magaluf, as we begin the 12-hour sea voyage from Hull to Rotterdam groups of people of all ages descend on the main hall, drinks and dabbers in hand, ready for a night of bingo naughtiness.